-Results are based on an online study conducted from November 14 to November 16, among 800 adults in British Columbia, 600 adults In Alberta, 600 adults in Saskatchewan and 600 adults in Manitoba.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in each province.
-The margin of error – which measures sample variability – is +/- 3.5 percentage points for British Columbia and+/- 4.0 percentage points for Alberta, Saskatchewan and Manitoba, nineteen times out of twenty.
+Methodology: Results are based on an online study conducted from June 10 to June 12, 2023, among 800 adults in Alberta.
+The data has been statistically weighted according to Canadian census figures for age, gender and region in Alberta.
+The margin of error – which measures sample variability – is +/- 3.5 percentage points, 19 times out of 20.

 For more information on this poll, please contact: